-In September 2018, the B.C.
-Cetacean Sightings Network will launch an alert system that will broadcase pertinent details of whale presence to large commercial vessels.
+In October 2018, the B.C.
+Cetacean Sightings Network will launch an alert system that will broadcast pertinent details of whale presence to large commercial vessels.
 Information on whale presence is obtained from real-time observations reported to the B.C.
 Cetacean Sightings Network via the WhaleReport app.
 These alerts will inform shipmasters and pilots of cetacean occurrence in their vicinity.
 This awareness will better enable vessels to undertake adaptive mitigation measures, such as slowing down or altering course in the presence of cetaceans, to reduce the risk of collision and disturbance.

+Cetaceans can be struck and fatally injured by ships.
 Studies have demonstrated that the probability of striking cetaceans increases with ship speed.
 Ships traveling below 10 knots have a low risk of striking and fatally injuring a cetacean, whereas travelling at greater than 17.5 knots greatly increases that risk.
 Reducing speed in areas commonly used by cetaceans allows more time for the animal to avoid the oncoming vessel and/or the vessel to adjust its course.
 For example, speed restrictions in the eastern U.S. that require vessels greater than 65 meters in length to travel at speeds of 10 knots or less in areas frequented by endangered North Atlantic right whales have decreased strike-related mortality of this species by 80-90%.

 Vessel noise can increase a whale’s stress level, cause it to move away from or avoid entering an area, and mask crucial echolocation and vocalizations.
 Vessel noise can generally be decreased by operating below cavitation inception speed and avoiding rapid acceleration, as well as rerouting when in the immediate vicinity of cetaceans and known sensitive marine areas.